jbferet/prospect/paper/paper.md

 reflectance and transmittance.
 The capacity to measure, map and monitor vegetation chemical traits from leaf to canopy scale is key to better understand ecosystems and agrosystems functions, as well as carbon, water and energy budgets.
-Models and methods taking advantage of optical meaasurements to estimate these core constituents are important components in this perspective.
+Models and methods taking advantage of optical meaasurements to assess these core constituents are important components in this perspective.

 Techniques based on spectroscopy have developed in the past decades to provide a rapid, accurate and non-destructive estimation of leaf chemical composition.
-Physical models aim at simulating LOP corresponding to this chemical composition, but they can also be used to estimate chemical composition from LOP based on inversion techniques.
+Physical models aim at simulating LOP corresponding to this chemical composition, but they can also be used to assess chemical composition from LOP based on inversion techniques.

 Multiple versions aiming at expanding the pool of chemical constituents accounted for by PROSPECT have been released since its first version [@jacquemoud1990].